James Brown statue in Augusta

 Miller Theater

-Visit the historic, newly renovated Miller Theater, performance home for the Augusta Symphony, now in its 64th season.
+Visit the historic, renovated Miller Theater, the performance home for the Augusta Symphony.

 Tuesday's Music LIve